 I’m sure you’ve noticed we are living in the “portable skills” economy.
 Imagine you’re in a job interview… perhaps in a different part of your company, or perhaps because your old job no longer exists.
 What would happen if you were a master at gaining B2B customer insights?

 What if you were highly skilled at setting up customer interviews, overcoming objections that stumped others?
 What if you had demonstrated a keen ability to listen to customers during interviews?
 What if you were capable of probing for much deeper understanding than others?
 Just think of the value you would bring to your new business.

 These are the questions we asked Blueprinting practitioners in our survey… and were delighted with the results.
 As shows in the 2nd pie chart, 92% of Blueprinting learners (who conducted at least one interview) felt they were better able to probe for deeper customer understanding.

 Building skills is something we get especially excited about at The AIM Institute.
-We recently completed a Blueprinting public workshop in Atlanta.
+We recently completed a Blueprinting open workshop in Atlanta.
 Four teams conducted interview simulations, and together had the highest scores we’ve ever seen.
 (Yes, we can measure interviewing prowess.)
 It’s truly a beautiful thing to watch this level of interviewing skill develop, which these folks will use the rest of their careers.
-(These public workshops can only accommodate a small number of participants and frequently sell out, so look for the next public workshop and register early at Blueprinting Workshops.)
+(These open workshops can only accommodate a small number of participants and frequently sell out, so look for the next open workshop and register early at Blueprinting Workshops.)